We explore the various options of segmenting your analytics data.

 How to create your own segments

 In this post I will explore a segment I create often, one I call Non-Branded.
-I may update or create new posts in the future that further explore other custom segments, so feel free to mention in the comments section if you are after a way to track specific data and I will endeavour to help you create your very own segment.
+I may update or create new posts in the future that further explore other custom segments, so feel free to mention in the comments section if you are after a way to track specific data and I will endeavor to help you create your very own segment.

 I use the non-branded segment to exclude any keyword data that contains brand terms related to the specific site.
 This allows me to present organic keyword data that is not skewed or polluted by high volume branded terms.